edgio-docs/edgio-docs/guides/starter.md

 ## Setup a Starter project

+**XDN only supports Node.js version 12.x**

 As with any XDN project make sure you have Node and npm installed.
-If you do not have Node.js installed on your system, download and install it from official [Node.js downloads page](https://nodejs.org/en/download/).
-Select the download labeled "LTS (Recommended For Most Users)" and that matches your operating system, and run the installer.
+If you do not have Node.js installed on your system, download and install it from the official [Node.js v12.x downloads](https://nodejs.org/dist/latest-v12.x/) page.
+Select the download that matches your operating system and run the installer.
 Note that the installer for Node.js will also install npm.

 Next, install the [XDN CLI](cli)